Bisonai/orakl/docs/v0.1/vrf.md

 The arguments of `fulfillRandomWords` function are explained below:

-`requestId`: `uint256` value representing the ID of the request `randomWords`: an array of `uint256` values representing the random words generated in response to the request
+* `requestId`: `uint256` value representing the ID of the request
+* `randomWords`: an array of `uint256` values representing the random words generated in response to the request

-This function is called by the `COORDINATOR` contract to generate a random value between 1 and 50 by taking the first element of the randomWords array modulo 50 and adding 1 to it.
+The function is called by the `COORDINATOR` contract to generate a random value between 1 and 50 by taking the first element of the `randomWords` array modulo 50 and adding 1 to it.
 The result is stored in the storage variable `s_randomResult`.